The Problem

 of momentum caused by the end of what I was just doing:

-(namely) experiencing a problem I can’t solve now: the pain, (grief. yes, there’s a second grief here) caused by having tried and failed to get your approval of my point of view ( ______(here I might want to name my point of view).
+(which was) experiencing a problem I can’t solve now: the pain, (that is, the grief – there’s a second grief here in addition to the grief from the loss of momentum) caused by my having tried and failed to get your approval of my point of view ( ______(here I might want to name my point of view).

 At the end of my thought that forms my true response: